meet-bhagdev/test_scripts_mssql/adgroups.md

 For more information, see the Red Hat documentation for [Discovering and Joining Identity Domains](https://access.redhat.com/documentation/Red_Hat_Enterprise_Linux/7/html/Windows_Integration_Guide/realmd-domain.html).

-## Step 2: Create AD user for and set SPN
+## Step 2: Setup your domain controller

 >  [!NOTE]
 >  In the next steps we will use your [fully qualified domain name](https://en.wikipedia.org/wiki/Fully_qualified_domain_name).
 If you are on **Azure**, you will have to **[create one](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/portal-create-fqdn)** before you proceed.